frankshearar/Home/[Spec]-Fallback-package-folder.md

 ### Precedence
 Package folders have an order of precedence.
 During restore and build the user's packages folder should be checked first for a package, then each fallback packages folder in order.
 Once a package has been found the search stops.
 Search is based on the id and version of the package only.
 Where the package was originally downloaded from and other asset information is not considered.

-The user's package folder is *always* overrides fallback packages folders.
+The user's package folder is *always* overrides fallback package folders.

 ### Folder format
 Fallback package folders must use the NuGet v3 folder format of ``{id-lowercase}/{version-lowercase)/{package contents}``.
 This is the same format as the user package folder format.